8 Reasons Kolkata Deserves Way More Than a Two-Day Stopover

 5. Kumartuli: A Living Art Tradition

 The potters' quarter of Kumartuli has been sculpting clay idols for 300+ years.
 Artisans shape Durga, Kali, Saraswati, and Ganesh from river clay, straw, and bamboo.
-The workshops are open — you can watch the entire process from forming to painting.
+The workshops stand open — you can follow the entire process, from forming to painting.

-Best during September-October when Durga Puja production peaks and every lane has half-formed goddesses drying in the sun.
-But it's worth visiting any time — sculptors work year-round on commissions.
+It peaks during September-October, when Durga Puja production surges and every lane holds half-formed goddesses drying in the sun.
+But it rewards a visit any time — sculptors work year-round on commissions.

 Free to walk through.
 Nearest metro: Sovabazar.
 Allow 1.5 hours.
-Respectfully ask before photographing artists at work.
+Ask respectfully before photographing artists at work.

-Kolkata's built heritage is staggering and heartbreaking simultaneously.
-The city has:
+Kolkata's built heritage is staggering.
+The city holds:

 Victoria Memorial — White marble hall (1906-1921) blending Mughal and British architecture.
 INR 500 foreigners.
 64 acres of gardens.

-Writers' Building — 230-year-old seat of West Bengal's government.
-Recently restored after decades of decay.
+Writers' Building — 230-year-old seat of West Bengal's government, recently restored after decades of wear.

 Marble Palace — A private mansion packed with Rubens and Reynolds paintings, Belgian mirrors, and Egyptian statues.
-Free entry but you need a permission letter from the tourism office.
+Free entry, though you'll need a permission letter from the tourism office.

 College Street — Asia's largest secondhand book market, stretching for blocks.

-The crumbling colonial mansions of North Kolkata — rajbaris (aristocratic houses) with peeling plaster, overgrown courtyards, and residents who've lived there for generations — are a photographer's paradise.
+The colonial mansions of North Kolkata — rajbaris (aristocratic houses) with peeling plaster, overgrown courtyards, and families who've lived there for generations — are a photographer's paradise.
 No entry fee.
 Just walk the lanes.

 7. It's Shockingly Affordable

-Kolkata is probably India's best-value major city for tourists.
+Kolkata is arguably India's best-value major city for travelers.

 Category